writethedocs/www/docs/conf/prague/2019/welcome-wagon.rst

    them and questions for them.
 Either reach out by email before the conference to set up a meeting onsite or find them at the conference.
 -  Attend the Welcome Wagon events.
--  Join in the Saturday hike.
+-  Join in the Saturday boat tour.
 -  Attend the Sunday writing day and volunteer to help on one of the projects being worked on.
 -  Check out the talk schedule in advance and make note of the talks you don't want to miss.
--  In the morning, or when you need a break during the day, head down to Lola's Room to check out the unconference schedule.
+-  In the morning, or when you need a break during the day, head over to the unconference room to check out the unconference schedule.
 Make note of any unconference talks you want to attend.
 -  Check out the lightning talks, and get excited about presenting one at next year's conference.